Spine & Nerve 7 min read June 28, 2026 Updated August 11, 2026

 Do you bill auto insurance or handle injury claims?

-We're a cash-based clinic, so we don't bill auto insurance directly.
-We can provide thorough documentation of your exam, findings and care that you or your attorney can submit as part of a claim.
+We're a cash-based clinic, so we don't bill auto insurance and we don't handle or advise on injury claims.
+What we do is keep detailed clinical records of your exam, findings and care, and provide copies on request.
+Whether those records meet the requirements of any particular claim is between you, your insurer and your attorney.
 If your case needs imaging or another provider, we'll tell you and help you get there.

 How long does whiplash take to heal?